-In June 1759, during the French offensive in West Germany, the regiment was part of Wangenheim's corps who had taken position at Dülmen in Westphalia to observe the movement of a French corps under the marquis d'Armentières.
-On August 1, the regiment took part in the battle of Minden, one squadron was attached to the first line of cavalry commanded by Lord Sackville.
-Lord Sackville's deliberate inactivity kept the unit out of any serious action.
-The other squadron was in Wangenheim's Corps between Kutenhausen and the Weser, in the second line of the cavalry right wing under Major-general von Grothausen.
-The second line acted as a reserve.
+In June 1759, during the French offensive in Western Germany, the regiment was part of Wangenheim's Corps who had taken position at Dülmen in Westphalia to observe the movement of a French corps under the Marquis d'Armentières.
+On August 1, the regiment took part in the Battle of Minden, one squadron was attached to the first line of cavalry commanded by Lord Sackville whose deliberate inactivity kept the unit out of any serious action.
+The other squadron was in Wangenheim's Corps between Kutenhausen and the Weser, in the second line of the cavalry right wing under Major-General von Grothausen.
+This second line acted as a reserve.
 In this battle, the regiment lost Captain von Harling and Cornet Niemitz wounded.

-On February 15 1761, the regiment was among the Allied forces who launched a surprise attack on Langensalza against the Saxon Contingent fighting along the French Army.
-On July 16, the regiment took part in the battle of Vellinghausen where it was deployed on the right wing under the Hereditary Prince of Brunswick.
+On February 15, 1761, the regiment was among the Allied forces who launched a surprise attack on Langensalza against the Saxon Contingent fighting along the French Army.
+On July 16, the regiment took part in the Battle of Vellinghausen where it was deployed on the right wing under the Hereditary Prince of Brunswick.
 By July 28, the regiment was at Erwitte; and by August 18, at Steinheim.
 In September, it joined the Allied corps encamped at Wilhelmstadt

-By May 23 1762, in preparation for the campaign in West Germany, the regiment was attached to the Corps of the Hereditary Prince of Brunswick operating in Westphalia.
+By May 23, 1762, in preparation for the campaign in Western Germany, the regiment was attached to the Corps of the Hereditary Prince of Brunswick operating in Westphalia.
 On June 25, the Hereditary Prince advanced up to Buer with 4 sqns (detachments of the present regiment along with Brunswick Carabiniers, Hessian Gens d'Armes and Bock Dragoons and fell into an ambush drawn in a wood near Recklinghausen by the Dragons Chasseurs de Conflans.
 The Hereditary Prince was himself captured by 2 French hussars before being delivered by 20 troopers of Bock Dragoons.
 In this action, the Allies lost 20 men killed and 200 troopers taken prisoners; the French a few men killed and about 15 wounded.
-On August 30, the regiment took part in the combat of Nauheim where it was attached to Lieutenant-general Oheimb's column.
-Around 8:30 AM, the Hereditary Prince instructed Lieutenant-general Oheimb to detach 8 squadrons (including this regiment) to reinforce Jeanneret and to support Luckner's attack on Dorheim with the rest of his corps.
+On August 30, the regiment took part in the Combat of Nauheim where it was attached to Lieutenant-General Oheimb's column.
+Around 8:30 a.m., the Hereditary Prince instructed Lieutenant-General Oheimb to detach 8 squadrons (including this regiment) to reinforce Jeanneret and to support Luckner's attack on Dorheim with the rest of his corps.